TL;DR

 Which is the better code editors for Mac in 2026?

 We compared Panic Nova and Visual Studio Code across 5 key factors including price, open-source status, and community adoption.
-Both Panic Nova and Visual Studio Code are excellent code editors.
+For most users in 2026, Visual Studio Code is the better choice because it's free.
 Read our full breakdown below.

 Native code editor